SimonEhleringer/GigApi/README.md

 ---

-Click [here](https://github.com/SimonEhleringer/gig-react-native-client) to go to the repository of the React Native app.
+Click [here](https://github.com/SimonEhleringer/gig-react-native-client) to go to the repository of the React Native app and a live demo.

 ## Features